rajatvig/monorepo-diff-buildkite-plugin/README.md

 ## Using the plugin

-If the version number is not provided then the most recent version of the plugin will be used.
-Do not use version number as `master` or any branch names.
+The plugin assumes that the binary `monorepo-diff-buildkite-plugin` is present in `/usr/bin` on the agent.
+The binary can be found on the releases tab.

 ### Simple